The HCRA team brings together an experienced group of research professionals with a diverse range of skills to support our mission.

-Gemma's role is to support the core activities and operational functions of the HCRA and develop and maintain a communications strategy.
+The Operations and Communications Officer role is to support the core activities and operational functions of HCRA and develop and maintain a communication strategy.
 Gemma is the first point of contact (both internally and externally) for our members across our partnering institutions.
 In addition to providing operational support, Gemma maintains the HCRA Facebook and Twitter accounts.
-Gemma has a background in Marketing and Communications and holds a BCommunications (University of Newcastle).
+Gemma has a background in Marketing and Communications and holds a Bachelor of Communications (University of Newcastle).

 Phone: 02 4042 0862